jtschoonhoven/resume/README.md

 -   Localization & Internationalization: Spearheaded a high-priority project to translate Lyft into new languages, recognized by the executive team as a top priority for 2018.

--   Tech Specs: Authored the official technical specification defining over a year of cross-functional engineering work
+-   Tech Specs: Authored the official technical specification defining over a year of cross-functional engineering work.

--   Independent Contribution: Led the implementation effort, developing the Translation Service API and related libraries and tooling
+-   Independent Contribution: Led the implementation effort, developing the Translation Service API and related libraries and tooling.

--   Systems Design: Solely responsible for the design and development of the systems required for language translation at Lyft
+-   Systems Design: Solely responsible for the design and development of the systems required for language translation at Lyft.

 [Lyft](https://www.lyft.com/), Senior SWE, Internal Tools Team
 ==============================================================